durrantlab/autogrow4/tutorial/TUTORIAL.md

 ### Preparation Custom Reaction Libraries Pre-Run

-#### /autogrow4/accessory_scripts/test_complimentary_mol_library.py
+#### /autogrow4/accessory_scripts/test_complementary_mol_library.py

-This script will test a complimentary molecule library to ensure all compounds react in all reactions they may be used in.
+This script will test a complementary molecule library to ensure all compounds react in all reactions they may be used in.

-We recommend running this test if creating custom complimentary libraries or reaction libraries.
+We recommend running this test if creating custom complementary libraries or reaction libraries.

 This script takes 5 input arguments: